 Once spreading applies it is not removed unless the employer ceases business.

 Sometimes certain employer payments are treated as contributions to a scheme if the purpose of the payment is to try and avoid the spreading rules.
-We don’t cover this here, but you can find out more details from the Pensions Tax Manual.
+We don’t cover this here, but you can find out more details from the Pensions Tax Manual page mentioned above.

 The legislation is written so that where no contribution was paid in the previous chargeable period, for example if an employer has only just set up a pension scheme, tax relief on contributions in the current chargeable period won’t be spread.

 Finance Act 2004 s197 (as amended by the Taxation of Pensions Act 2014)

 There is no liability to income tax as a benefit in kind for the employee if the employer pays the contributions into a registered pension scheme.